makstyle119/database-design/README.md

         - one person can have one driving license number
             - person will save in user table
             - driving license number will save in driving license table
+    - usually between one or two tables (binary relation)
 2. One-To-Many
     - formally written as `1:N`
     - here one entity have many attributes